 - If you’ve got a washing machine or an ice maker, follow the manufacturer’s instructions for winterizing these, too.
 Once you’ve got all the lines thoroughly “pinked up,” shut off the pump.

 If you can set your air compressor pressure, set it for 40 pounds to keep from blasting your plumbing lines.
-Pressurize the line, and open each fixture until all water is driven out of the line.
-Again, washer or icemaker owners, check documentation.
+Pressurize the line and open each fixture until all water is driven out of the line.
+Again, washer or icemaker owners, check the documentation.

 - Make sure your batteries are fully charged before you “put up” for the winter.
-A discharged battery can freeze, expand and break.
-A “smart” battery converter will keep the house batteries properly charged, and not overcharged.
+A discharged battery can freeze, expand, and break.
+A “smart” battery converter will keep the house batteries properly charged, but not overcharged.
 Older converters may allow batteries to overcharge—consider shutting the converter off.
 If you can’t keep them charged, store them (fully charged) in a warm place.

 - Double check the kitchen.
-Cereals, crackers, breads and cookies may (and most likely attract pests).
+Cereals, crackers, bread, and cookies may (and most likely) attract pests.
 Is the refrigerator thoroughly clean?
 Leave the doors propped open for free airflow.
 Unscrew any interior light bulbs.

 Now is also a good time to change the oil in motorhomes and generators.
 There is no need to leave old oil with possibly corrosive properties floating around in the crankcase.
 This bit of preventative maintenance will help to keep you from becoming a crank.

-If humidity is an issue where you live, a mechanical dehumidifier helps.
-We use several chemical dehumidifiers and left them around the rig and used a small fan running to keep air movement up.
-If you do use the chemical type, make sure they won’t “overflow.”
+If humidity is an issue where you live, a small dehumidifier helps.
+We use several dehumidifiers and left them around the rig and used a small fan running to keep air movement up.
+If you use the chemical type, make sure they won’t “overflow.”

 Finally, speaking unofficially for the Southwest Tourism Bureau, remember, if you snowbird, all this will not be necessary!